BrickTechnology/swapi-frontend-test/README.md

 2. Host the project on the internet

-3. Send the links (repo + hosted instance) directly to emil@brickapp.se
+3. Send the links (repo + hosted instance) directly to jimmy@brickapp.se